devops4us/randomizer/readme.md

 10  }
 11 }
 ```
- In line 2, we tell jenkins not to start a separte Docker container for our integration pipeline.
+In line 2, we tell Jenkins to run that pipeline within the Jenkins Docker container.
 All the magic is done in step 7, where we start our integration tests just like in section [Run Local Integration Test](#run-local-integration-test).

- What we still need to do is define that pipeline within the Jenkins server.
+What we still need to do is to install that pipeline on the Jenkins server.
 As we alreay started Jenkins it the [previous chapter](#start-jenkins-on-docker), just open the URL: <http://localhost:8080> and login with credentials `admin/admin`.
 What we see now is the jenkins management user interface.
 To define and run our pipeline, we need to click through the following steps:
- - Jenkins -> Create Element
+1. Jenkins -> Create Element
- - Type "Randomizer" as element name
+1. Type "Randomizer" as element name
- -   Click "Pipeline"
+1. Click "Pipeline"
--    Click "OK"
+1. Click "OK"
-   - Go to Section "Pipeline"
+1. Go to Section "Pipeline"
--    Select "Pipeline Script from SCM" in the Definition Field
+1. Select "Pipeline Script from SCM" in the Definition Field
--    Select "Git" in the SCM Field
+1. Select "Git" in the SCM Field
--    Enter "https://github.com/devops4us/randomizer.git" as Repository URL
+1. Enter "https://github.com/devops4us/randomizer.git" as Repository URL
--    Enter "Jenkins/Jenkinsfile" as Script Path
+1. Enter "Jenkins/Jenkinsfile" as Script Path
--    Click "Save"
+1. Click "Save"
--    Click "Build Now"
+1. Click "Build Now"

 From there on, we have a working Jenkins CI pipeline!